Average business loan interest rates in 2023

 Many businesses choose to borrow money to finance expensive purchases, invest in growth, or to improve their cash flow.
 However, borrowing comes at a cost.
-You have to pay interest on the money that you borrow, and the higher the rate, the more costly the loan.
+To know whether borrowing money will benefit your company, you should know what average business loan interest rates look like.

 What is a business loan interest rate?

 Interest is the cost of borrowing money.
-Interest is typically expressed as a percentage of the amount you borrowed that is added to your balance each year.
+It’s typically expressed as a percentage of the amount you borrowed that is added to your balance each year.

 Usually, you’ll see interest rates on loans quoted as an annual percentage rate (APR).
-The APR for a loan reflects interest plus any fees or other charges that you might have to pay, such as:
+The APR for a loan reflects interest plus any fees or other charges you might have to pay, such as origination or underwriting fees.